 English

-In this article, I'll explore how to architect effective data labeling systems that seamlessly integrate with your machine learning pipelines, drawing from experience implementing these systems for Fortune 500 companies and fast-growing startups alike.
+In this article, I'll explore how to architect effective data labeling systems that integrate smoothly with your machine learning pipelines, drawing from experience implementing these systems for Fortune 500 companies and fast-growing startups alike.

 The Data Labeling Architecture Challenge